codeflex98/Machine_Learning_Projects.github.io/Lung_cancer_project/Readme.md

-Here is a README file template for your GitHub project:

----

 # Lung Cancer Prediction App

 This project is a machine learning-based application to predict the risk of lung cancer based on input features.
 The model is built using various health-related features, and the app is developed using Streamlit for an interactive user experience.